italia/Satosa-Saml2Spid/example_sp/djangosaml2_sp/README.md

-if everithings is ok, go to the path `/{your path}/Satosa-Saml2Spid/example_sp` and execute the following commands
+if everythings is ok, go to the path `/{your path}/Satosa-Saml2Spid/example_sp` and execute the following commands

 ### djangosaml2-sp (SP server)